ca77y/atom-quickjump/README.md

 # QuickJump

 QuickJump for Atom inspired by [Intellij's QuickJump](https://plugins.jetbrains.com/plugin/6311?pr=phpStorm).
-Jump cursor to specific position in a file.
+Jump cursor to a specific position in a file.

 # Usage